nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2022-2-7

+11:30am We are currently having a widespread outage.
+We are looking into the problem now.

 2022-1-30

 The main link to Grand is operating again, which should improve speeds in the Lower East Side